 Dengue Fever is also widespread in DR, although you cannot be vaccinated against it you should make sure you take proper preventative precautions.

 Where does Dr. Phil get his facts from?
 To answer the question, No. One would not need shots before arriving in DR. It is safe compared to other countries like Haiti, and even there it is unlikely cholera will be a real risk for the average tourist.
-You may want to practice safe sex while in DR since it is a 5 Star sex tourism destination for both male and females (Europeans and Americans). about 8 years ago
+You may want to practice safe sex while in DR since it is a 5 Star sex tourism destination for both male and females (Europeans and Americans). over 8 years ago